 Volunteer Helpers Wanted Two Workdays Each Week.
-(Workdays will resume in April) Show up to help on Thursday mornings from 9 am to 12 noon; or on Tuesday afternoons from 2:30 to 4:30.
+(Workdays will resume in April) Show up to help on Thursday mornings from 9 am to 12 noon; or on Tuesday afternoons (drop-ins ok) from 2:30 to 6:30.
 We provide tools, or you can bring your own.
 Be a part of the many volunteers who help tend this town treasure!
 Please contact Bettina Abe, Town of Acton Natural Resources Assistant at email@example.com

 Wonder why a trail was paved?
 Read about how & why the trail was paved.

-"Welcome to the Acton Arboretum" is a 28 minute, educational documentary intended to give the audience an overview of the history, gardens, trails, geology, horticulture, accessibility and volunteerism of the Acton Arboretum.
-You can find it along with other Acton videos at http://www.actontv.org/vod_public.html
+Welcome to the Acton Arboretum is a 28 minute, educational documentary intended to give the audience an overview of the history, gardens, trails, geology, horticulture, accessibility and volunteerism of the Acton Arboretum.
+You can find it on YouTube

 Pam Resor is the host and she interviews several key members of the community and town staff.
 If you would like to order a copy of the DVD for $7.00, please email firstname.lastname@example.org.